yagpdb-cc/yagpdb-cc/afk/README.md

 In case you need a refresher, or don't know how to add a custom command, please read [this](https://learn.yagpdb.xyz/the-custom-command-interface) tutorial.

 ## Features
-* Set AFK-status with optional duration
+* Set AFK status with optional duration
 * Notification in chat when an AFK member was mentioned
     * Estimated time of arrival, when set